TheRealArmon/armon_portfolio/README.md

 Currently using README as a todo list cuz im a lazy fuck:))
-- TODO Split experiences into "professional experience" and "education"
+- ♻️ Split experiences into "professional experience" and "education"
-  - FINISHED Also figure out potential horizontal formatting
+  - ✅ Also figure out potential horizontal formatting
-- FINISHED make styling more visuallly appealing
+- ✅ make styling more visuallly appealing
-- FINISHED fill out information properly
+- ✅ fill out information properly
-- TODO populate links
+- ♻️ populate links
-- TODO add quotes?:)
+- ♻️ add quotes?:)